PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 after control passed with `max_abs=0`, zero SWAP, and durations of 6.290 and 5.215 seconds.
 Pass metrics and all non-path artifact content remain identical.

+The next 608-line QLinear Concat/Conv propagation helper remains central while its contract is frozen.
+Dedicated tests now cover all four input adapter forms, multiple post-Quantize adapters, an additional direct Concat adapter, dynamic batch signatures, per-axis quantization-dimension remap, idempotence, and nine complete no-op guards.
+The former 119-line giant ModelIR fixture moved to the focused qlinear module with an identical AST.
+Three pre-existing unsafe paths are strict xfails: missing Concat or Quantize output tensors can reject after partial mutation, and a public Dequantize output can be changed from NCHW to NHWC.
+Production source is unchanged in this characterization checkpoint.

 ## Scope and follow-up

 This branch deliberately avoids semantic generalization and does not claim a